 Call us at 530-823-7700 or 916-596-2700; we can help you evaluate whether the statute of limitations has passed in your specific case.

-There are multiple ways an attorney can beat a drug case leading to a dismissal of the charges.
+There are multiple ways an attorney can defend a drug case and obtain a dismissal of the charges.

-- Proving the drug belonged to someone else, and you did not know the drug was there.
+• Proving the drug belonged to someone else, and our client did not know the drug was there.

-- Proving you did not know the drug you possessed was a controlled substance.
+• Proving our client did not know the drug was a controlled substance.

-- Proving you held a valid prescription for the drug and possessed an amount consistent with the prescription’s purpose.
+• Proving our client held a valid prescription for the drug and possessed an amount consistent with the prescription’s purpose.

-Often, the best way to attack a drug prosecution is to beat the case based on violations of constitutional rights.
+Often, the best way to attack a drug prosecution is based on law enforcement violating our client’s constitutional rights.
 We take a close look at the actions the police took that led to the discovery of the drugs or the drug paraphernalia.

 We also attack the reliability of various informants.
 Police sometimes use informants to locate drugs, paraphernalia, and to identify drug dealers.